Eat, play and explore this beautiful neighbourhood with our ultimate Punggol guide.

 Things to do in Punggol: Eat and drink

-This open-air bistro provides tranquil views of the river and offers a plethora of comfort grub like macaroni and cheese, beef burger and smoked salmon eggs benedict served atop waffles.
+This open-air bistro provides tranquil views of the river and offers a plethora of comfort grub like the Whisk breakfast pan that comes with two eggs, thick cut bacon and corn on the cob.
 Come dusk, it transforms into a charming watering hole in the evening – perfect for kicking back over cocktails and some bar bites.
-But if desserts are more of your thing, the menu brims with gorg tarts, cakes, waffles and ice cream.
+But if you can’t resist desserts, the menu brims with gorg tarts, cakes, waffles and ice cream.

 Whisk and Paddle, #01-01, 10 Tebing Lane, Singapore 828836

-Located just opposite Whisk and Paddle, Frienzie Bar & Bistro is known for screening live soccer matches.
-So be prepared for roarings and booings from football fanatics on match days.
+If the bar scene is more your thing, Frienzie Bar & Bistro is located just opposite Whisk and Paddle.
 Food-wise, you have your usual bar bites like burgers, pizzas, chicken wings and nachos.
 Head down right before the sunset and be treated to an iridescent sky amidst lush greenery.

 Frienzie Bar & Bistro, #01-02, 10 Tebing Lane, Singapore 828836

 Go on a culinary adventure at this east-meets-west dining concept.
-The fusion dishes will blow your taste buds.
-For instance, the famous HK pineapple buns are served a la burger in flavours like har cheong gai, masala-breaded fish and BBQ pulled pork.
+These fusion dishes will blow your mind.
+The famous HK pineapple buns are served a la burger in flavours like har cheong gai, masala-breaded fish and BBQ pulled pork.
 Other highlights include mala vongole, assam prawn pasta and the tempting signature fries, which are tossed in sambal and topped with grated cheese and furikake.

 Fat Po, #01-05/06, 10 Tebing Lane, Singapore 828836

-Craving for Thai BBQ?
-Well, you don’t have to head down to Golden Mile Complex to enjoy a steaming hot pot of broth and grilled meats.
+Craving Thai BBQ?
+Well, you don’t have to head to Golden Mile Complex to enjoy a steaming hot pot of broth and grilled meat.
 Instead, pay a visit to this institution at The Punggol Settlement.
 Open till the wee hours of the morning, it offers standard fixings of scallops, prawns, mussels and oysters alongside a medley of veggie options.

 Siam Square Mookata, #02-01, The Punggol Settlement, 500 Punggol Point Road, Singapore 828617